Q: How much do breast implants cost?

 The short answer is ‘no’.
 A breast augmentation is considered a very safe, relatively straightforward procedure and is usually performed as a day surgery under a general anaesthetic.
-Most patients undergoing breast augmentation are fit and healthy, which makes for quicker recovery with easier pain management.
-During consultation, your surgeon will discuss every aspect of the procedure with you, including recovery and post-op care, as implants can take weeks to fully settle.
+Most patients undergoing breast augmentation are fit and healthy, which makes for a quicker recovery with easier pain management.
+During the consultation, your surgeon will discuss every aspect of the procedure with you, including recovery and post-op care, as implants can take weeks to fully settle.

 For results you’re happy with, it’s important to find a qualified plastic surgeon.
 Talk to Re.
 Plastic Surgery’s breast augmentation specialists, Dr Richard Bloom and Dr Kim Taylor about your breast augmentation goals today.
 Call us on 03 8840 0000 or visit our website to book a consultation.